westerndigitalcorporation/RISC-V-Linux/README.md

         CFLAGS="-mabi=$(ABI) -march=$(ISA)" $(MAKE) -C $(pk_wrkdir)
 ```

-* Checkout linux repo from RISC-V-Linux project.
+* Checkout Linux repo from RISC-V-Linux project.
 This will bring all the out-of-tree kernel
-  patches on top of 4.19-rc2 to your linux repo.
+  patches on top of 4.19-rc2 to your Linux repo.
 ```
 cd <freedom-u-sdk path>/linux
 git remote add -f fedora-wdc-riscv <local RISC-V-Linux repo path>
 git checkout e5b7972aef06fb6fca471b931d847188696d0c65
 ```
-* Copy the linux config from this repo to your freedom-u-sdk directory.
+* Copy the Linux config from this repo to your freedom-u-sdk directory.
    The current config mounts the Fedora image to the first partition of the disk.
    The present config file has two options
 	- SATA SSD (root=/dev/sda1)